-Auditor - accesses ballot images and data from the OVCS and TC PCs to allow jurisdiction personnel to evaluate ballots with questionable or erroneous marks and change votes in accordance to the voter's perceived intent.
-The Auditor can also be used to process write-in. votes.
+Auditor - accesses ballot images and data from the OVCS and TC PCs to allow jurisdiction personnel to evaluate and change questionable or erroneous marks on ballot in accordance to the voter's perceived intent.
+The Auditor can also be used to process write-ins on both full page and BMD Ballots.
 All changes uploaded to the Tabulator database and actions are password controlled.